humitos/your-reminder/README.md

       - content: "Once each 2 days"

 	weekly:
-	  - content: "This tweet will be posted once a week starting on start_date and finishing on end_date"
+	  - content: "This tweet will be posted once each two week starting on start_date and finishing on end_date"
         start_date: 2016-01-16 10:00:00
         end_date: 2016-03-01 00:00:00

-	  - content: "This tweet will be posted once a week with the media images"
+	  - content: "This tweet will be posted once each two week with the media images"
 	    media: [p1.jpg, p2.jpg, p3.jpg, p4.jpg]  # up to 4 images are allowed by Twitter
 ```